-While you are at the safari tour, it is also important to protect yourself from the harsh rays of the sun especially during the day.
+While you are on the safari tour, it is also important to protect yourself from the harsh rays of the sun, especially during the day.
 A good sunscreen with a high SPF is a must as well as a hat and a pair of sunglasses.
-Your hat should be able to cover your face, ears and neck.
+Your hat should be able to cover your face, ears, and neck.
 It would also be better if it has a cord so it will not fly off so easily while you are riding an open-sided safari vehicle.
 Bring an extra pair of sunglasses just in case.

 It is definitely important to have a complete medical checkup before going on a safari holiday.
 You could also ask your doctor for advice on what type of medications you should bring especially for malaria.
 You could also bring medication for diarrhea, headaches, and dehydration.
 Aside from that, you should bring hand sanitizer or wet wipes as well.
 Also, do not forget to bring your bug spray to keep those annoying bugs at bay.

-Like any other trip outside the country, it is best to be prepared by researching about the country you will be visiting and what you should bring.
+Like any other trip outside the country, it is best to be prepared by researching the country you will be visiting and what you should bring.
 Take note of your airline’s restrictions when it comes to your luggage.
 Most international flights have limits of 20 to 30kg.
 If your safari travel includes a light aircraft transfer, the baggage limit is usually 12kg per person.
-Do not forget that your passport, visa, tickets and immunization records needs to be accessible but also safe.
+Do not forget that your passport, visa, tickets, and immunization records need to be accessible but also safe.

 Read our previous article Food and Wine Tours: The Abundance of Spain’s Culinary